LCOGT/photonranch-jobs/README.md

         }
     }
     ```
-    - The job in dynamodb has been updated to look like:
+    - The job in DynamoDB has been updated to look like:
     ```json
     [
         {